phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-write-a-use-case-article.md

 - Highlight what it enables the user to do
 - Briefly mention how it works (you’ll dive deeper in your tutorial)

-📌 Example:
+Example:
 > "Using Chimoney’s `multi-currency wallet transfer` endpoint, we can send payments to workers in their local currencies — instantly."

-## 💡 3.
-Describe the Use Case in Detail
+## 3. Describe the use case in detail

 Be specific and grounded in a real-world flow: